sb2nov/sb2nov.github.io/index.md

 Tweet at [@sb2nov](http://twitter.com/sb2nov) and read my code on [GitHub](http://github.com/sb2nov).
 Some of the projects that I have been recently been part of are highlighted below, for others check my [Resume](https://drive.google.com/file/d/0B9B_86OCw6hqQ2dqWkh4cElPMWs/view?usp=sharing) or [LinkedIn](http://www.linkedin.com/in/sbajaj9/).

 ### Projects
+- [Discovery](): Service for content displayed in the onboarding and discovery flow.
+Worked on the logged out and logged in homepages.
+To drive conversions using recommendation models and predictions.
 - [Recommendations](): Service for recommending courses and other entities to personalize learning experience and onboarding for users across the platform.
 - [Nostos](): Bulk data processing and injection service from Hadoop to Cassandra and provides a thin REST layer on top for serving the data.
 Used for serving offline processed data with really low latency.
 - [Notifications](): Infrastructure for delivery time optimization, content A/B testing and mass mailing for marketing as well as transactional communication.
 Supported emails and push notifications.
-- [Dataduct](https://github.com/coursera/dataduct): Open source framework to create and manage data pipelines leveraging reusables patterns to expedite developer productivity.
+- [ETL](https://github.com/coursera/dataduct): Dataduct is an open source framework to create and manage data pipelines leveraging reusables patterns to expedite developer productivity.
 Used for ETL, search indexing and recommendations.
 - [Data Warehousing](): Setup, schema design and management of Amazon Redshift.
 Built an internal app for access to the data using a web interface.
 Dataduct integration for ETL into Redshift.
 - [Course Dashboards](https://tech.coursera.org/blog/2014/11/19/bringing-data-to-teaching): Backend for Instructor analytics dashboards and learner surveying tools, which helped instructors run their class better by providing data on Assignments and Learner Activity.
 - [QuantSoftware Toolkit](http://quantsoftware.gatech.edu/Main_Page): Open source python library for financial data analysis and machine learning for finance.